 JW Wessels and Partners Incorporated

-Kindly be advised that we assist with the drafting and subsequent safekeeping of Wills, amongst a wide array of other professional legal services, such as the administration and distribution of deceased estates.
+Kindly be advised that we assist with the administration and distribution of deceased estates, amongst a wide array of other professional legal services, in ensuring that the statutory requirements of the Estates Act are complied with.
 Should you have any additional questions, please do not hesitate to contact us for more information.

 Disclaimer